How do you define success for your law firm? Is it by growing profits, finding a better work-life balance, or something else?

 - Utilization rate (billable hours as a proportion of total hours worked)

 - Realization rate (hours billed to a client as a proportion of billable hours worked)

 - Collection rate (hours for which payment gets collected as a proportion of hours billed)

 We’ll also share a few tips on how to improve these rates, as improving them can make a big difference in your firm’s overall profitability.

 About the Legal Trends Report

-The Legal Trends Report draws on aggregate and anonymized data from 40,000 active Clio users to create an accurate snapshot of legal industry trends impacting small-to-medium-sized firms.
+The Legal Trends Report draws on aggregate and anonymized data from tens of thousands active Clio users to create an accurate snapshot of legal industry trends impacting small-to-medium-sized firms.

 This is key, because this is the first time solo and small firm lawyers have received access to unbiased data about their practices.
 Previous reports on this segment of the legal industry (which, at 80 percent of the total U.S. legal market, is the largest segment by a long shot) have been based on survey responses with small sample sizes.
 Not only do small samples result in less reliable data, but self-reported information is subject to inherent personal bias.